-For each of the Flinn Scholars Program’s nearly 650 alumni, there is a unique path after college.
+For each of the Flinn Scholars Program’s more than 650 alumni, there is a unique path after college.

 Hundreds of Flinn Scholars have continued to graduate school, often in their chosen fields’ highest-ranked programs.
 Choose any class of alumni, and you find Scholars with emerging and established careers as physicians, software engineers, heads of nonprofits, professors, startup founders, public officials, artists, and many other fields.

 A tradition of opening doors

 The Flinn Scholars culture is strong, with alumni staying involved with the Flinn Scholars Program long after their undergraduate studies end.
 Every year, many alumni connect with current Flinn Scholars and fellow alumni to open doors, share job postings and career-development guidance, offer advice during times of transition, and welcome new arrivals to a graduate school or city.
 It’s a core part of the Flinn Scholars experience.

 The Flinn Scholars Directory offers an easy way to find alumni from the same hometown or high school, or who share a major, or who chose a particular graduate school or career field.
 More in-depth portraits emerge from a growing set of Scholars profiles.
 And check out FLINNtalks where alumni talk about their experiences as a Flinn Scholar and how the Scholarship led them to where they are today.